emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 EMQX forwards device data to InfluxDB through the rule engine and data bridge.
 InfluxDB analyzes the data using SQL statements, generates reports, charts, and other data analysis results, and presents them to users through InfluxDB's visualization tools.
 The workflow is as follows:

-1. **Message publication from IoT devices**: Energy storage devices regularly publish energy consumption data using the MQTT protocol, including information such as power consumption, input/output power, etc.
+1. **Message publication and reception**: Energy storage devices Industrial IoT devices establish successful connections to EMQX through the MQTT protocol and regularly publish energy consumption data using the MQTT protocol, including information such as power consumption, input/output power, etc. When EMQX receives these messages, it initiates the matching process within its rules engine.
-2. **Message reception by EMQX**: As an MQTT broker, EMQX receives data over MQTT from devices by subscribing to the topics to which MQTT messages are published.
-It serves as the centralized hub for handling MQTT-based communication.
 3. **Message data processing**: Using the built-in rule engine, messages from specific sources can be processed based on topic matching.
 When a message arrives, it passes through the rule engine, which matches it with the corresponding rule and processes the message data, such as transforming data formats, filtering specific information, or enriching messages with contextual information.
 4. **Data ingestion into InfluxDB**: Rules defined in the rule engine trigger the operation of writing messages to InfluxDB.
 The InfluxDB data bridge provides SQL templates that allow flexible definitions of the data format to be written, mapping specific fields from the message to the corresponding tables and columns in InfluxDB.